airsonic-advanced/airsonic-advanced/README.md

   - Uses Java's NIO for handling files instead of the older IO packages
   - More precise song duration calculation
   - Ability to pass properties via environment or system variables.
 You can but do not need to modify `airsonic.properties` to change preferences
+  - Ability to use custom URLs to scrobble on ListenBrainz servers
   - Ability to use Repeat-One in play queues in web-clients
   - Ability to upload multiple files simultaneously
   - Ability to upload and extract more archive formats: